Arya1790/MLflow-exeperiment-demo/README.md

 6 - in dagshub click on remote, select experiments, copy using mlflow tracking (credentials)

 7 - export all the commands in gitbash and execute the ml_flow_demo.py

+8 - near experiments, go to mlflow ui

+9 - to check the best expt, select all and click compare

+10 - select parallel co-ordinate graph